spatie/laravel-http-logger/README.md

-Two classes are used to handle the logging of incoming requests: a `LogProfile` class will determine whether the request should be logged, and `LogOutput` class will write the request to a log.
+Two classes are used to handle the logging of incoming requests: a `LogProfile` class will determine whether the request should be logged, and `LogWriter` class will write the request to a log.

 A default log implementation is added within this package.
 It will only log `POST`, `PUT`, `PATCH`, and `DELETE` requests and it will write to the default Laravel logger.

-You're free to implement your own log profile and/or log output classes, and configure it in `config/http-logger.php`.
+You're free to implement your own log profile and/or log writer classes, and configure it in `config/http-logger.php`.

 A custom log profile must implement `\Spatie\HttpLogger\LogProfile`.